Adam Levine Dishes On Blake Shelton & Gwen Stefani’s Sex Life, ‘The Voice’ PDA

 “What happened to you, Blake?”
 Levine jokingly asked Shelton on The Voice after seeing him getting close to his girlfriend of almost a year and a half after appearing alongside the country star for all 12 seasons of the show following the big premiere last month.
 “Are you okay?”
 Adam added.

-Adam and Blake’s rivalry only appears to have grown more intense following Gwen’s return to The Voice after taking two seasons out, as Levine even went as far as to accuse Shelton of cheating in this week’s instalment of the show.
+Adam and Blake’s rivalry only appears to have grown more intense following Gwen’s return to The Voice after taking two seasons out, as Levine even went as far as to accuse Shelton of cheating in this week’s installment of the show.

 Levine seriously hit back at Shelton after Blake turned his chair at the very last second for a contestant after initially convincing Adam that he wasn’t about to turn for The Voice contestant Enid Ortiz during her rendition of Adele’s “All I Ask.”